 Medicare coverageWhat does Medicare cover?
 What doesn’t it?

 Evaluating all your available Medicare options can be confusing to say the least.
-They include Parts A (hospital) and B (medical) also known as Original Medicare, private Medicare supplements, Medicare Part D (drug) and Medicare Advantage or Part C, an alternative to Original Medicare (but which still requires you be in Medicare Part A and B).
+They include Parts A (hospital) and B (medical) also known as Original Medicare, private Medicare supplements, Medicare Part D (drug) and Medicare Advantage (Part C), an alternative to Original Medicare (but which still requires you be in Medicare Part A and B).

 Is there an easy way to sort through all the options?
 Let’s look at two main plan components that may help you choose the plan that’s right for you.

 Whether you choose Original Medicare or Medicare Advantage, you will likely have to pay premiums, deductibles and out-of-pocket costs.
-Many people do not pay a premium for Medicare Part A if for example, they paid Medicare taxes while working or if they End-Stage Renal Disease (ESRD) and meet certain requirements.
-If you need to buy Part A, the premium for 2017 is $413 a month.1
+Many people do not pay a premium for Medicare Part A if for example, they paid Medicare taxes while working or if they have End-Stage Renal Disease (ESRD) and meet certain requirements.
+If you need to buy Part A, the premium for 2018 is $422 a month.1

 Medicare drug coverage, Part D, also has associated premiums, deductibles and copayments or coinsurance.
 These plans are offered through private companies that are approved by Medicare.
 Their cost and coverage vary.
 Be sure to consider if the medications you need are covered and whether your pharmacy is in network to help reduce out-of-pocket costs.3

 There are several considerations included under the coverage umbrella.
 Original Medicare, provided by the federal government, includes Parts A and B, hospital insurance and medical insurance.
 While doctor visits and preventive services like flu shots are covered, most dental care and vision care is not.4 You can visit any healthcare provider that accepts Medicare.